negkhalili/negkhalili/README.md

 # Hi, I'm Negar Khalili

 <p align="center">
   I am currently a research student at Kyushu University, Japan.
-My curiosity lies in exploring computational methods and data analytics in the field of biology.
+My curiosity lies in exploring computational methods and data analytics in the field of life sciences.
 I have a strong passion for coding and continuously strive to improve my skills.
 </p>
 <p align="center">
   My current research is focused on decision making and human behaviors.